campus-rainy-weather

 Weather Center

-• A 33-foot instrumented tower
+• Live data from a 33-foot (10-meter) instrumented mesonet tower

 • UNIDATA and GEMPAK data retrieval and display systems

-Doppler Radar
+Doppler Radar (Undergoing Maintenance)

-A 1 MW 5-cm simultaneous dual-polarization Doppler radar, located on the west side of campus, is used for student research and coursework.
+A 1 MW 5-cm (C-band) simultaneous dual-polarization Doppler radar, located on the west side of campus, is used for student research and coursework.

 Weather Observation Deck